GameDevRichtofen-G/HabitablePlanetPredictor/README.md

 ## ABOUT

-Made model using `tensorflow` that can predict whether planet is habtiable or not-habitable base on provided values.
+Made model using `tensorflow` and `Pytorch` that can predict whether planet is habtiable or not-habitable base on provided values.
 These values or parameters can be use to predict upcoming outcome.
 This project meant to teach me how to use PyQt5.
 ### `PARAMETERS : `